SGMartin/WCPStandard/README.md

 ### Running WCPS

 *Nightly builds* are planned and binaries will be added soon.
-Sadly, at the moment the only way to run WCPS is to compile it first. sorry for the inconvenience.
+Sadly,the only way to run WCPS right now is to compile it first.
+Sorry for the inconvenience.

 ### Compiling WCPS